-Skype calls from New York to Amsterdam have never been so rock and roll.
+Skype calls have never been so rock and roll.

 Jody interviewed by playwright Charlotte Miller on NYTR

-THE SKYPE SHOW or SEE YOU IN AUGUST- a new transmedia musical written and performed over Skype by two artists torn apart by visa regulations.
-In November of 2010, Jody Christopherson and Michael de Roos formed the indie-folk-beatbox-rock band Greencard Wedding in Crown Height Brooklyn.
-In December of 2012, Michael's visa ran out and Jody and Michael discovered they couldn't harmonize over Skype.
+THE SKYPE SHOW or SEE YOU IN AUGUST- a new transmedia play with music performed live and over Skype by two artists torn apart by visa regulations.
+In November of 2010, Joy Fine and Connel Byrne formed the indie-folk-rock band Greencard Wedding in Crown Height Brooklyn.
+In December of 2012, Connel's visa ran out and Joy and Connel discovered they couldn't harmonize over Skype.
 But they could write a play.
 And music. . . and maybe get an artist visa.
 The Skype Show is an exploration of the ways technology can enable us to transcend boundaries, uniting artists with each other and their audience.
 The Skype Show received its world premiere in the 17th annual New York International Fringe Festival – FringeNYC this past August to sold out houses and critical acclaim.
-Frisian Wedding cake served at every show.
-Based on real Skype calls between New York and Amsterdam.
+Cake served at every show.
+Inspired by a true story, based on Skype calls 2013-2014.
 (Performed in English.)

 Lighting Design: Derek Wright

-Featuring: Jody Christopherson, Michael De Roos, Erika Robel and David Anzuelo
+Featuring: Jody Christopherson, Ryan McCurdy and David Anzuelo (on video)

 Sound Design: Natalie Johnsonius Neubert

-this show has been developement with : Sherri Kronfeld, Michael Niederman, Pirronne Yousefzadeh, Nick Nace, Aaron Simms, Emily Schuman, Ian Edward Smith.
+this show has been developement with : Natalie Johnsonius Neubert, Sherri Kronfeld, Michael Niederman, Pirronne Yousefzadeh, Nick Nace, Aaron Simms, Emily Schuman, Ian Edward Smith.